SimonJHudson/microsoft-365-community/Community/microsoft365-maturity-model--cognitive-business.md

 #### 400 General

 - Staff are trained and competent in interacting with tools to optimize their useful outputs.
+- There is active sharing of effective and best practice AI prompts between staff across business functions.
+A community of Interest develops around these.
 - Policies exist and are widely understood regarding AI transparency, ethics, performance, and scope.
 These policies are regularly reviewed and updated in recognition of the pace of change of the technology and regulatory environment.
 - AI services frequently work alongside human staff, with each complementing the other.
 Areas that do not require human intervention have human and AI oversight, with both reviewing feedback.
 - AI that replaces staff roles have line management processes, performance reviews, code of conduct guidelines, etc., that perform the equivalent role to the staff they replace.